UMR-CNRM/snowtools/doc/source/misc/install.rst

 Optional additional vortex tools
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 By default, Pip fetches package distributions from the global Python package registry, pypi.org.
-To install internal vortex plugins, configure Pip so that it can reach MF’s internal Nexus package registry. iNote thas is is not required on HPC which are already configured.
+To install internal vortex plugins, configure Pip so that it can reach MF’s internal Nexus package registry.
+Note that it is not required on HPC which are already configured.
 To do so, add the following lines to ~/.config/pip/pip.containaing:

 .. code-block:: ini